martinklepsch/martinklepsch.org/src/content/posts/2025-03-06-claude-the-librarian.md

 slug: claude-the-librarian
 date-published: 2025-03-06
 uuid: a6e5be1b-e974-471b-8ea7-45c920acdd6c
+tweet: |
+  Cursor makes you write code, but maybe you don't have to?

+  Recently I was trying to organize a personal knowledge base of sorts, dozens of markdown files, many of which I regularly use as context with LLMs.

+  Now I wanted to
 ---

-Recently I was trying to create knowledge base of sorts, dozens of markdown files with various contents.
+Recently I was trying to create a knowledge base of sorts, dozens of markdown files with various contents.
 My little treasure trove of context windows that I feed to Cursor, Claude and friends.

 To get a better overview of whats in my library I wanted to add some tags and descriptions to each entry.